nvr-rug/src/scripts/README.md

 -s    : What kind of smart initial mapping we use:
        'no'   : No smart mappings
-       'order': Smart mapping based on order of the variables in the DRG (b1 maps to b1, b2 to b2, etc) 'conc' : Smart mapping based on matching concepts (their match is likely to be in the optimal mapping) 'att'  : Smart mapping based on attribute triples (proper names usually), default 'init' : Smart mapping based on number of initial matches for a set of mappings 'freq' : Smart mapping based on frequency of the variables (currently not implemented)
+       'order': Smart mapping based on order of the variables in the DRG (b1 maps to b1, b2 to b2, etc) 'conc' : Smart mapping based on matching concepts (likely to be in the optimal mapping) 'att'  : Smart mapping based on attribute triples (proper names usually), default 'init' : Smart mapping based on number of initial matches for a set of mappings 'freq' : Smart mapping based on frequency of the variables (currently not implemented)